-A sequent is a triple of the form $S \mid \Gamma \vdash A$, where the succedent A is a single formula (as in the sequent calculus for NMILL) and the antecedent is divided in two parts: an optional formula S, called stoup [29], and an ordered list of formulae Γ , called context.
-The peculiar design of sequents, involving the presence of the stoup in the antecedent, comes from previous work on deductive systems with skew structure by Uustalu, Veltri and Zeilberger [67, 66, 65, 69].
-The metavariable S always denotes a stoup, i.e., S can be a single formula or empty, in which case we write S = -, and X, Y, Z are always names of atomic formulae.
+A sequent is a triple of the form $S \mid \Gamma \vdash A$, where the succedent A is a single formula (as in the sequent calculus for NMILL) and the antecedent is divided in two parts: an optional formula S, called stoup [29], and an ordered list of formulae Γ , called stoup called stoup and an ordered list of formulae stoup in the antecedent, comes from previous work on deductive systems with skew structure by Uustalu, Veltri and Zeilberger [67, 66, 65, 69].
+The metavariable stoup always denotes a stoup, i.e., stoup S can be a single formula or empty, in which case we write stoup S are always names of atomic formulae.